The beauty of mixed-radix bases

 number.
 For instance, such functions are usually restricted to bases

-2 … 36 because only [0-9a-z]
+2 … 36 because only [0-9a-z] are available as digits.

 They are also quite annoying to manipulate, and fairly fragile (what if the